 Chrissy Metz, from “This Is Us,” is a very fine actress who, for once in these films, possesses the authentic look and aura of a devout middle-class mother from the contempo heartland.
 The early scenes reveal Joyce to be in the midst of a deepening cold war with her son, and that nags at her, as if he were chafing, on some level, at the fact that he was adopted by the Smiths at nine months, after being born in Guatemala.
-Metz cues us to see the insecurity beneath her affectionate bluster, and the anger too, as when Joyce exchanges testy words with her pastor, Jason (Topher Grace), who she dislikes everything about: his glad-handing style, his Southern California haircut, his tendency to feature hip-hop-inflected pop bands at the center of his Sunday sermons.
+Metz cues us to see the insecurity beneath her affectionate bluster, and the anger too, as when Joyce exchanges testy words with her pastor, Jason (Topher Grace), whom she dislikes for more reasons than she can count: his glad-handing style, his Southern California haircut, his tendency to feature hip-hop-inflected pop bands at the center of his Sunday sermons.
 In “Breakthrough,” Chrissy Metz has the charisma of a woman we might call blessedly ordinary, yet when her eyes look up at God, you can practically feel His presence.

 What you don’t feel, ever, in this fundamentalist weeper is a sense of drama rising out of feelings that are less than absolute.
 True, there’s a moment when Joyce confronts what might be described as her own sin.
 Speaking to God, she confesses that in not allowing for the possibility that she might lose John, she has been guilty of “pride.”
 Yet according to the movie, it’s that very pride — the unwavering certainty of Joyce’s belief — that saved her son’s life in the first place.
 So how wrong could it be?

-Watching “Breakthrough,” which is written (by Grant Nieporte) and directed (by Roxann Dawson) in a standard-bordering-on-generic inspirational style, there’s never much suspense about what’s going to happen to John, since the case the film is based on has been highly publicized.
+Watching “Breakthrough,” which is written by Grant Nieporte and directed by Roxann Dawson in a standard-bordering-on-generic inspirational style, there’s never much suspense about what’s going to happen to John, since the case the film is based on has been highly publicized.
 The drama is in watching Joyce become extraordinary through the singular force of her faith.
 Yet it isn’t quite that simple.
 “Breakthrough” comes on as one family’s amazing story, no more and no less, yet the movie carries an implicit political dimension.
-You could put it like this: Who needs the Affordable Care Act — or, in fact, who needs big government at all — when you’ve got God?
+You could put it like this: Who needs the Affordable Care Act — or, indeed, big government — when you’ve got God?